groovy-tutorial/groovy-tutorial/book/parts/06_Methods/20_NamedArguments.md

 ---
 title:	Named Arguments
-status:	in-progress
+status:	draft
-description:	Groovy uses a sneak Map to provide named argument functionality ...
+description:	Groovy uses a sneaky Map to provide named argument functionality ...

 You can use named arguments by having the first parameter be a Map.
 Consider the method below: